-- Understand, develop and demonstrate lifelong and workrelated skills including key competencies, employability skills and enterprise skills. - Learn more about, and use, the skills that will help them to manage transitions. - Develop industry specific skills and employability skills. - Understand the world of work which assists with planning and pursuing their career pathways. - Demonstrate skills and attitudes towards learning that will help them achieve life and career goals. - Understand the relationship between work, community and the economy.
+- Understand, develop and demonstrate lifelong and work- related skills including key competencies, employability skills and enterprise skills. - Learn more about, and use, the skills that will help them to manage transitions. - Develop industry specific skills and employability skills. - Understand the world of work which assists with planning and pursuing their career pathways. - Demonstrate skills and attitudes towards learning that will help them achieve life and career goals. - Understand the relationship between work, community and the economy. - Explore the education and training requirements of various work roles in their preferred future occupation or work sectors. - Assess how personal characteristics and behaviours are reflected in their life, learning and work goals. - Explore issues related to work, work organisation and work culture and develop their own values in relation to work. - Use experience from appropriate work settings to develop an understanding of the concept of work. - Develop a knowledge of emerging trends and growth areas within industry.